What is the SSAT Leadership Legacy Project?

 Making a nomination

-If their nomination is successful, the headteacher will receive a confirmation email and the nominee will receive a separate email with a link to book their place at one of the launch events in October.
+If their nomination is successful, the headteacher will receive a confirmation email and the nominee will receive a separate email with further information about the online launch event in November 2021.